Kitware/simput/documentation/content/docs/develop_build.md

 title: Building Simput
 ---

 The Simput application can be built with webpack automatically.
-Webpack can either gather all the source files and concatenate them with little modification, or it can build it for production which will minify the generated file.
+Webpack can either gather all the source files and concatenate them with little modification, or it can build for production which will minify the generated file.

 ## Building Simput

 In order to build the app you can run `npm run build` for quick development usage or `npm run build:release` for production usage.

-{% note warn For Windows users %}
-You cannot use the previous command line for building a production ready bundle.
-Instead you will need to run: `npm run build -- -p`
-{% endnote %}

-Either of these commands will generate a `dist/Simput.js` file that can then be used as an external script.
+Either of these commands will generate a website in the `dist/` directory with `index.html` and scripts and supporting files to show the Simput app in a browser.

+Next, `npm run bundle` can take build output and combine it into a single file, `dist/Simput.html`.
+This file can be given to users and opened in any modern browser to run Simput.

+If you are developing a type for use with Simput, please see the [oscillator example](oscillator.html) for information on how to add a new type.
+You will then use `npm run dev` and `npm run type:mytype` after a new `mytype` has been setup.

 ## Building the website

-Simput comes with its tools to build the website that get published on [github.io](https://kitware.github.io/simput/) which enables you to write documentation and see what it will look like once published.
+Simput comes with tools to build the website that get published on [github.io](https://kitware.github.io/simput/) which enables you to write documentation and see what it will look like once published.

-In order to run the tests and build the full website with its examples you can run the following command:
+In order to build the full website you can run the following command:

 ```sh
 $ npm run doc:www